savonet/book/workflow.md

 the whole stream beforehand.
-For such situations, the `normalize` operator can be used: it continuously computes the loudness of a stream and adjusts the volume in order to reach a target loudness: this operation is sometimes called _auto-gain control_.
+For such situations, the `normalize` operator can be used: it continuously computes the loudness of a stream and adjusts the volume in order to reach a target loudness: this operation is sometimes called _automatic gain control_.
 Basically, the sound of a source `s` can be normalized with

 ```{.liquidsoap include="liq/normalize.liq" from=2 to=-1}
 ```